JiangBowen0008/bwww/content/project/heimdall/index.md

 ---
 title: "Project Heimdall: Indoor Corner Case Detection"
-summary: Mapping corner case objects with sensor fusion with LIO-SAM as the backbone.
+summary: Mapping corner case objects (such as glass and mirrors) with sensor fusion on top of LIO-SAM as backbone.
+Harvey Mudd College Engineering clinic program.
 tags:
 - Robotics
 - SLAM